czuger/story-boss/README.md

 # story-boss

+## Project abandoned :( !!!

-A tool for managing your creativity
+A tool for managing your creativity.
+Finally found some useful tools on Internet.